-'''

-$ c++ -o server Printer.o Server.o -lIce -lIceUtil
+c++ -o server Printer.o Server.o -lIce++11

-'''

 Again, depending on the platform, the actual list of libraries you need to link against may be longer.
 The demo programs that ship with Ice contain all the detail.
-The important point to note here is that the Ice run time is shipped in two libraries, libIce and libIceUtil.

 Writing and Compiling a Client in C++